SymfonyCasts/solid/sfcasts/call-graph.md

 # Finding Issues via the Call Graph

-There are two different ways to optimize any function: either you can optimize the code *inside* that function or you can try to call the function less times.
+There are two different ways to optimize any function: either optimize the code *inside* that function *or* you can try to call the function less times.
 In our case, we found that the most problematic function is `UnitOfWork::createEntity`.
 But this is a *vendor* function: it's not *our* code.
 So it's not something that we can optimize.
-And honestly, it's probably already super optimized anyways.
+And honestly, it's probably already super-optimized anyways.

-But we *could* try to call it less times... if we can understand what in our app causing so many calls.
-The call graph - the big diagram in the center of this page - is the answer.
+But we *could* try to call it less times... if we can understand *what* in our app is causing so many calls!
+The call graph - the big diagram in the center of this page - holds the answer.

 ## Call Graph: Visual Function List

 Start by clicking on the magnifying glass next to `createEntity`.
 Woh!
-That zoomed us *straight* to that "node" on the right.
+That zoomed us straight to that "node" on the right.
 Let's zoom out a little.

 The first thing to notice is that the call graph is basically a visual representation of the information from the function list.
 On the left, it says this function has two "callers".
-In the right, we can see those two callers.
+On the right, we can see those two callers.
-Of course, when you're trying to figure out the *big* picture - the *path* to this code, the call graph is *way* nicer.
+But when you're trying to figure out the *big* picture of what's going on, the call graph is *way* nicer.

 ## The Critical Path

-Let's zoom out *way* further.
+Let's zoom out a bunch further.
 Now we can see a clear red path... that eventually leads to the dark red node down here.
 This is called the critical path.
 One of Blackfire's main jobs is to help us make sense out of all this data.
-One way to do that is exactly this: highlight the "path" to the biggest problem in our app.
+One way it does that is exactly this: by highlighting the "path" to the biggest problem in our app.

 I'm going to hit this little "home" icon - that will reset the call graph, instead of centering it around the `createEntity` node.
-In this view, Blackfire hides some information around the `createEntity` node, but it gives us the best overall summary of what's going on: we can clearly see that we have a critical path.
+In this view, Blackfire *does* hide some less-important information around the `createEntity` node, but it gives us the best overall summary of what's going on: we can clearly see the critical path.
 The critical thing to understand is: why is that path in our app so slow?

 Let's trace up from the problem node... to find where *our* code starts.
 Ah, here's our controller being rendered... and then it renders a template.
 That's
 interesting: it means the problem is coming from *inside* a template... from inside the `body` block apparently.
 Then it jumps to a Twig extension called `getUserActivityText()`... that calls something else `CommentHelper::countRecentComments()`.
-That's the last function before it goes into Doctrine.
+That's the last function before it jumps into Doctrine.

 ## Finding the Problem